How to Remove EXIF Data from Images Quickly

 Photos taken with digital cameras, including the iPhone, iPad, and iPod touch, all include some level of EXIF data, which is basically metadata with information about the image.
 With pictures taken from the iPhone and other smartphones, that data can even include details like precise geographic coordinates where the image was taken, (though that’s easy to disable), and overall that metadata can just make images more bloated than they need to be.

-EXIF data is really easy to remove with the help of ImageOptim, a free Mac tool we’ve discussed before that compresses and optimizes images.
-In that process of optimizing a photo, ImageOptim also strips EXIF data from the picture.
-Here is all you need to do:
+For our purposes here we’re going to use a third party tool called ImageOptim, which allows EXIF data to be easily removed.
+ImageOptim is a free Mac tool we’ve discussed before that compresses and optimizes images as well.
+In that process of optimizing a photo, ImageOptim also strips EXIF data and metadata from the picture and image file(s) in question.

 - Get ImageOptim free from the developer

-That’s how easy EXIF is to remove, but if you want to be certain you can use OS X’s Preview app to double-check:
+If you want to be certain that EXIF metadata has been removed from the picture(s), you can use Mac OS X’s Preview app to double-check:

-- Open the image in question with Preview
+- Open the image in question with Preview on the Mac

 - Pull down the “Tool” menu and select “Show Inspector”